 The brewery has sitting areas referred to as beer rooms.
 The sitting area consists of eight rooms, each with its own peculiar design where guests can relax and enjoy beer and a meal.
 The rooms can also be used for occasions such as the celebration of a birthday or anniversary.

 The Georgbræu serves a hearty menu of German dishes of several varieties.
 There are light dishes such as the Berliner Stulle and a potato soup with Viennese sausage in it.
-The main dishes include such dishes as a Berlin-style bratwurst, a stuffed cabbage, and gratinated pepper.
+The main dishes include such dishes as a Berlin-style bratwurst, stuffed cabbage, and gratinated pepper.
 Dessert includes homemade berry stew, apple strudel, and several others.

 The Georgbræu serves several drinks ranging from spirits to hot beverages.
 The spirits include the asbach brandy; the Bismarck; the jägermeister, the fernet Branca, the Johnnie walker /Jim beam, and the moskovskaya vodka.